Bug report #13947

 CREATE TABLE qgis_test.child_table ( CONSTRAINT child_pkey PRIMARY KEY (gid) ) INHERITS ( qgis_test.base_table)

-#3 Updated by Alessandro Pasotti almost 4 years ago
+#3 Updated by Alessandro Pasotti about 4 years ago

 Yes, pretty bad design but that was exactly the purpose of the test.
 Unfortunately, it is a stripped down real case, from a large organization in the public sector that manages millions of records in that way with potentially catastrophic results when used in QGIS yielding duplicated QgsFeature ids.

 With Juerghen's fix the layer will be invalid.
 Still unsure if the patch really solve that problem though.

 I'll try to elaborate the test a bit more.

 #6 Updated by Sebastian Dietrich about 4 years ago

 The actual problem is the incomplete support for inheritance in PostgreSQL.
 Inheritance together with Partitioning is such a mighty feature when working with huge datasets, but you give up the valuable good of consistency.
 No foreign keys, no unique indexes, exclusion constraints and many other features we are used to.

 Since QGIS relies on consistent datasets you should treat inherited tables like (non-materialized) views: You have total responsibility for consistency.
 Usually this means you need to set up database triggers to enforce uniqueness across child tables and so on.